hudua/azureml-databricks/guides/azure-ml-attach-databricks.md

 ![alt text](/guides/images/amladb4.PNG)
 ![alt text](/guides/images/amladb5.PNG)

-* Then in your user root directory, create a new notebook and bring in this set of code
+* Then in your user root directory, create a new notebook and bring in this set of code.
+This should run.
+Recall that the user directory should be:

+notebook.ipynb
+example/<python-file-name>.py

 ```python